Diverse Home Learning Resources

 What is executive function coaching?

-Executive function coaching helps learners build planning, organization, focus, time management, task initiation, self-monitoring, and follow-through skills.
+Executive function coaching helps students build planning, organization, focus, time management, task initiation, self-monitoring, and follow-through skills.

-Is executive function support only for neurodiverse learners?
+Is executive function support only for neurodiverse students?

-No. Neurodiverse learners may benefit, but many students need explicit support with planning, organization, and routines at different stages.
+No. Neurodiverse students may benefit, but many students need explicit support with planning, organization, and routines at different stages.

 How is coaching different from tutoring?